adam10603/HandlingCompareTool/README.md

 If you find any bugs, or have any suggestions, feel free to tweet at me or something (same user name as here).

 Regarding the source code:
-This is a Visual Studio 2017 project, utilizing some C++ 17 features, so you will need the latest RC of Visual Studio 2017 if you want to compile it yourself.
+This is a Visual Studio 2017 project, utilizing some C++ 17 features, so you will need VS 2017 if you want to compile it yourself.

 ## Version history: